On Graph Odd Edge-Colorings and Odd Edge-Coverings: Proof of Theorem

-Now, in the graph $G'=G-(B-s)$, we suppose, for contradiction, that it admits an odd $3$-edge-covering $\psi$ with $\text{ovl}(\psi)\leq 2$.
+Now, let us suppose, for contradiction, that the graph $G'=G-(B-s)$ admits an odd $3$-edge-covering $\psi$ with $\text{ovl}(\psi)\leq 2$.
 Since the induced subgraph $B-s$ is an odd graph, it must have even order.
 Let $V(B-s) = \{v_1,\cdots,v_{2k}\}$.
-In the covering $\psi$, if a color appears in both edge sets $E_{G'}(v)$ and $E_{G'}(s)$, let us say color $1$, then we can extend the covering to an odd $3$-edge-covering $\psi'$ of $G$ with overlapping at most 2 by assigning color $1$ to all the uncolored edges.
+Note that $N_G(v)- (B-s)\neq \emptyset$ (by Lemma~\ref{cover_odd_component}) In the covering $\psi$, if a color appears in both edge sets $E_{G'}(v)$ and $E_{G'}(s)$, let us say color $1$, then we can extend the covering to an odd $3$-edge-covering $\psi'$ of $G$ with overlapping at most 2 by assigning color $1$ to all the uncolored edges.
 Otherwise, without loss of generality, we can assume that the edge set $E_{G'}(s)$ contains color $1$ and does not contain color $3$, while $E_{G'}(v)$ contains color $3$ and does not contain color $1$.
 Then, we assign color $3$ to all edges $vv_j$ and assign color $1$ to all edges $sv_j$, for $j=1,2,\cdots,2k$, and then assign color $2$ to all the edges in $B-s$.
 One can verify that this procedure extends $\psi$ to an odd $3$-edge-covering $\psi'$ of $G$ with overlapping at most $2$.
 In either case, we have obtained a contradiction. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{covering_conjecture}] With all the preparatory work completed as above, we proceed to prove the theorem by contradiction.
 To do this, we select a simple connected graph $G$ as our example, satisfying $\min \text{ovl}(G)\geq 3$ and having the minimum number of vertices.
 If $G$ contains at most $3$ vertices, then it contains at most $3$ edges, and clearly $\min \text{ovl}(G)=0$, which is absurd.
 Furthermore, since $v(G)=n$ is odd (as otherwise $\min \text{ovl}(G)=0$ by Theorem~\ref{Pyber_4}), we have $v(G)\geq 5$.
 By comparing parities, there exists at least one even vertex $v$.
 If $v$ is a cut vertex, we can apply Proposition~\ref{main_step} (a) to obtain an example $G'$ with $\min \text{ovl}(G')\geq 3$ with $|G'|\leq |G|-2$, which contradicts our choice of $G$.
 If $G-v$ is connected, then we apply Proposition~\ref{main_step} (b) to obtain an example $G'$ with $\min \text{ovl}(G')\geq 3$ with $|G'|\leq |G|-2$, which again contradicts our choice of $G$. \end{proof}